 However the number of cows being culled because of bovine TB has increased four-fold in the past 17 years and has resulted in 100,000s of cows being killed before the end of their productive life.
-In England alone in the past five years we have seen the number of cattle culled due to TB rise to 138,750 (Jan 2008 – Feb 2013).
+In England alone, the past five years have seen the number of cattle culled due to TB rise to 153,743 (Jan 2008 – Sept 2013).

 TB Free England video: The calf